denisapredescu/Bookstore-Management/README.md

 </details>

-## Document the functionalities in the application such that anyone can use it after reading the document.
-Every API will be documented by Swagger
+## <i>Document the functionalities in the application such that anyone can use it after reading the document.
+Every API will be documented by Swagger</i>

 The route to access the swagger: [<i>http://localhost:8000/swagger-ui/index.html#/</i>](http://localhost:8000/swagger-ui/index.html#/)